EswarAdithya011/HDLBits/Problem Sets/2. Verilog Language/2.1 Basics/2.1.4 AND gate/README.md

 🛠 *Design Note:*
 This exercise emphasizes signal driving in Verilog.
 Inputs are driven externally, while the output must be actively driven internally using a continuous assignment (`assign`).
 This teaches foundational concepts of driver-sink relationships and logic synthesis.

----

-✅ *Recommended For:*
-Learners building an understanding of gate-level modeling and HDL syntax for basic logic operations.